michael-lehn/abc-llvm/README.md

 }
 ```

-Currently, the C preprocessor (CPP) is used for macro processing and including headers.
-To be precise, the CPP integrated into C compilers like `gcc` or `clang` is used.
-This requires invoking the C compiler with the flags `-E` and, to ensure correct line and column numbers in error messages, with the flag `-traditional`.
-However, the `-traditional` flag has serious limitations.
-For example, it does not support stringification, which makes macros like `assert` much less useful.
-So in the near future, the preprocessor has to be integrated into the compiler.
+The worst part of C is the  C preprocessor (CPP).
+Hence it is greate that new C like languages are avoiding the preprocessor.
+But because ABC is just "A Better C, but still C" it does have a preprocessor.
+Students need to be prepared for this ugly side of C. However, compared to CPP the preprocessor has limited features.
+It can be used to include header files and you can define some simple macros.

-Of course, the header file `stdio.hdr` does not contain the implementation of `printf` but just a declaration for it:
+Of course, the header file `stdio.hdr` does not contain the implementation of `printf` but just a declaration for it.
+From the preprocessor the compiler gets the following code:

 ```c
 extern fn printf(fmt: -> char, ...);